yutanagano/sceptr/README.md

 ## Prescribed data format

-> NOTE: The latest version of BLAsTR is back to being a beta-chain only model, which means that even if you supply the model with data including alpha chains, it will not use this data.
+> NOTE: The version of SCEPTR provided via the functional API is a beta-chain only model, which means that even if you supply the model with data including alpha chains, it will not use this data.

-BLASTR expects to receive TCR data in the form of [pandas](https://pandas.pydata.org/) [`DataFrame`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html?highlight=dataframe#pandas.DataFrame) instances.
+SCEPTR expects to receive TCR data in the form of [pandas](https://pandas.pydata.org/) [`DataFrame`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html?highlight=dataframe#pandas.DataFrame) instances.
 Therefore, all TCR data should be represented as a `DataFrame` with the following structure and data types.
 The column order is irrelevant.
 Each row should represent one TCR.